 Ask your attendees to rate your event.
 Ask them what they loved the most about your event, or about their overall experience.
 Post these on your event’s Social Media handles.

-3. Post On-Site Pictures
+3. Post-On-Site Pictures

 Post a lot of pictures of the event, clicked by professional photographers.
 Try to post candids of the attendees enjoying the event.
 Post pictures of anything and everything interesting that took place.

-To determine the success of your Social Media Marketing efforts, analyse the amount of engagement your pages received, the number of mentions on your attendees’ profiles, and the impact that was created on the non-attendees.
+To determine the success of your Social Media Marketing efforts, analyze the amount of engagement your pages received, the number of mentions on your attendees’ profiles, and the impact that was created on the non-attendees.
 Social Media Marketing may seem really tough at first, but with experience and several attempts, your skill and intuition will sharpen.

 Stay tuned to know how we handled ‘DURING’ of the Fintegrate Zone 2018 and made it to the top 10 trending board on Twitter, India.